- Glory (2016)

 - Baby One More Time (1999)

 Britney Spears is one of the newest Mississippi musicians on the rise.
 This seventeen-year-old phenomenon is one of the fastest rising teenagers in the musical world.
-Although she was born in Louisiana, she went to high school in McComb, Mississippi, and she is now fulfilling her childhood dreams.
+She was born in McComb, Mississippi, and grew up in Kentwood, Louisiana.
+She is now fulfilling her childhood dreams.

 Britney Jean Spears was born December 2, 1981, in Kentwood, a small town in Louisiana.
 (All About Britney) Although technically her first public performance was at the age of four when she sang “What Child Is This” at her local church, (About Britney) her professional career began at the age of eight, when she traveled to Atlanta to audition for the Disney Channel’s Mickey Mouse Club.
 (Karger 21).
 She was ultimately deemed too young for the show, but one of the producers spotted her potential and helped her get an agent in New York.(Rolling Stone) She spent the next three summers in New York City studying at the off-Broadway Dance Center and at the Professional Performing Arts School.
 The education paid off when she landed a part in the off-Broadway production Ruthless in 1991 (Biography, Britney).